allenai/scholarphi/explanations/README.md

 Check `1909.08079_output_original/` for `*.png` files, one for each page.

+Repeat this for `1909.08079_output_colorized/mainRecSys.pdf`.

 ### image diffs

-Let's say you ran the previous GhostScript command on `1909.08079_output_original/mainRecSys.pdf` and `1909.08079_output_colorized/mainRecSys.pdf`.
+Let's say you ran the previous GhostScript command on `1909.08079_output_original/` and `1909.08079_output_colorized/`.

+Then you should have `0001.png, 0002.png, ...` within each of these directories.

+Pick a page for which the Original and Colorized page image are different.
+Let's say this is `0003.png`.

 ### output